-- You should see your plant poke through the soil after about 1 or 2 weeks.
+- After about 1 or 2 weeks your seed should germinate and a shoot will poke through the soil.
 Now's the time to start measuring how much it grows each week - make a log of its progress.

 - When your plant grows too big for the cup, plant it in a bigger flowerpot or outside if you have somewhere warm and sunny.

-- Watch it grow - how high will it go?
+- Keep checking on your sunflower, making sure it doesn’t dry out (but no need to overwater it) - how tall will it grow?
 Here's where the competition starts if you're challenging your friends and family.
 Good luck!